tommybobbins/super-dollop/lambda.md

 - MyFunction:testalias is an alias which may point to MyFunction:2.
 - MyFunction:testalias can bluegreen and point 20%, 80% to MyFunction:1, MyFunction:2 respectively.

+## Serverless Architecture patterns

+- Decouple with SQS even if you are using EC2, can use EC2->SQS->Lambda->RDS.
+- Scale processing tier (ASG) based on SQS queue length.

+TBC